rms1000watt/Particle-Trajectory-Simulator-Micro-fluidics-/README.rst

 Acknowledgements
 ===========

-This simulator was developed at UC Irvine for Microfluidic device simulation in the Micro Integrated Devices and Systems (MIDAS) Lab.
+This simulator was developed at UC Irvine for Microfluidic device simulation in the Micro Integrated Devices and Systems (MIDaS) Lab.

 As seen in: http://scitation.aip.org/content/aip/journal/bmf/8/3/10.1063/1.4880244